The probability of generating finite and profinite groups: Abstract

 \section{Abstract}

 Famously, every finite simple group~$G$ can be generated by a pair of elements.
 Moreover, Liebeck and Shalev (1995) proved that the probability that a pair of elements generate~$G$ tends to $1$ as $|G| \to \infty$.
-More generally, work of Lucchini and Menegazzo (1997) implies that~$G$ can be generated by a pair of elements whenever $G$ has a unique chief series.
-In this paper, we generalize the theorem of Liebeck and Shalev by proving that if $G$ has a unique chief series and the unique simple quotient of~$G$ is~$S$, then the probability that a pair of elements generate~$G$ tends to $1$ as $|S| \to \infty$.
-As a consequence of our main theorem, for any profinite group~$G$ where the open normal subgroups form a chain, the probability that a pair of elements topologically generate~$G$ is positive.
-Along the way, we establish results on the maximal subgroup zeta function of groups with a unique minimal normal subgroup.
+In this paper, we generalize this theorem of Liebeck and Shalev.
+Work of Lucchini and Menegazzo (1997) implies that a finite group~$G$ can be generated by a pair of elements if it has a unique chief series.
+As a consequence of our main theorem, the probability that a pair of elements generate such a group~$G$ tends to~$1$ as $|S| \to \infty$, where $S$ is the unique simple quotient of~$G$.
+We also prove that a profinite group~$G$ with finitely many chief series has a topological generating set of size~$d < \infty$, and for any such~$d$, the probability that a $d$\nbd tuple of elements topologically generates~$G$ is positive; moreover, we can take $d = 2$ if $G$ has a unique chief series.
+Along the way, we show that the chief factors of a finite group with a unique chief series are highly constrained, and we also analyze the maximal subgroup zeta function of a finite group with a unique minimal normal subgroup.